GabrielMalakias/GabrielMalakias.github.io/_drafts/2017-03-17-creating_the_dashboard_my_little_overview_about_hanami.md

     def call(params)
       if params.valid?

-        # Similar to Interactions, strongly recommended by Hanami Team
+        # Similar to Interactions, they use something similar at Dnsimple, you can check at: https://blog.dnsimple.com/2017/03/why-we-ended-up-not-using-rails-for-our-new-json-api/
         sensor = create.(params.get(:sensor))

         redirect_to routes.sensor_url(id: sensor.id)